vanDeventer/SpaceUni/WPs/WP3.md

 # WP3: Interdisciplinary and cross-sectoral curricula
-- Work package leader: UT
+- Work package leader: Univeristy of Toulouse, UT
 - Durations: M1-M36 (36 months)
+- Page 106

 ## Description of the activities (what, how, where) and division of work
 Present a concise overview of the work (planned tasks).
 Be specific, give a short name for each task and number them.
 Show who is responsible for which tasks (coordinator (COO), beneficiaries (BEN), linked third parties (LTP)).